 The Botts family has been supportive of and advocates for the immigrant community for many years.
 Susanna taught English as a Second Language in Stafford County schools for eleven years until her retirement in 2010.
 Since that time, she has continued to work part-time with county ESL students; in addition, she has worked with immigrant families in their homes.
 Bill provided legal assistance to lawfully represent immigrants in civil matters for many of his 40 years as a legal aid attorney.
 In 2002, while Executive Director of Rappahannock Legal Services (now Legal Aid Works), he encouraged the Board of Directors to give up all federal funding for the legal aid program so that the organization could represent undocumented immigrants as well.
 Since 2016, he has served as a volunteer attorney for Baptist-based LUCHA Ministries Immigration Legal Services.

 Bill and Susanna have also worked together through Catholic Charities to assist endangered children to come to the United States as refugees from Guatemala, Honduras, and El Salvador.
 They have worked through their church, Fredericksburg United Methodist, tutoring ESL students at Hugh Mercer Elementary School.
 All of their efforts have been informed and inspired by their experiences on over a dozen church mission trips to Central America and Mexico.

 The Botts believe supporting the educational dreams of immigrant youth will serve not only the immigrant community, but also the community at large.
-The William and Susanna Botts Scholarship for Immigrants will award at least one annual scholarship of $1,000 to support a high achieving and or/highly motivated immigrant or refugee in our community.
+The William and Susanna Botts Scholarship for Immigrants will award at least two annual scholarshipsof $1,000 to support high achieving and or/highly motivated immigrants or refugees in our community.
 Applicants must be a graduating senior from a local PD 16 high school with demonstrated financial need.